 Joaquin Phoenix plays Arthur Fleck in a totally new but not entirely unfamiliar way.
-He works as a professional clown (semi-professional, maybe? – he gets sent to hospitals or going out of business sales by a central booking agency that employs many other clowns besides) but dreams of becoming a stand-up comic.
-He’s not a great clown – he gets complaints a lot.
-Maybe it’s because he breaks clown rules with the way he does his makeup.
-Real clowns prefer to paint in large circles because pointy-ended makeup gives kids a subliminal fright.
+He works as a (semi) professional clown but dreams of becoming a stand-up comic.
+He’s not a great clown; he gets a lot of complaints.
+Maybe it’s because he breaks clown rules.
+Real clowns prefer to paint their faces in large circles because pointy-ended makeup gives kids a subliminal fright.
 As you can see, Arthur paints both eyes and mouth with sharp ends, normally prohibited in the clown community.
 But there was another rule-breaker, historically.
 His name was John Wayne Gacy, and Joker’s makeup is likely a subtle nod toward this man, a serial killer who entertained kids on the side as Pogo the clown.
-He raped, tortured and murdered at least 33 teenage boys during the 1970s.
+He also raped, tortured and murdered at least 33 teenage boys during the 1970s.

 Arthur has a complicated relationship with his mother (Frances Conroy), with whom he lives.
 She’s not well, and depends on his support, meager as it is.
 She may be somewhat delusional because she writes long-winded letters about her poor living conditions to one-time employer Thomas Wayne, hoping his outrage will be enough to improve their circumstances.
 Until such a time, mother and son alleviate their suffering by cuddling up every night to watch their favourite late night talk show, Murray Franklin (Robert DeNiro).